r3oath/hive/README.md

 # Example

-To play with an example implmentation of Hive, check out the `example-app` branch of this repo.
+To play with an example implementation of Hive, check out the `example-app` branch of this repo.